Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

-As mentioned in the introduction, blind counter machines as an extension of automata with counting mechanisms were already introduced and studied in the 70s~\cite{greibach}.
-Over finite words they are equivalent to Parikh automata~\cite{klaedtkeruess}.
-Blind counter machines over infinite words were first considered by Fernau and Stiebe \cite{blindcounter}.
-In this section we first recall the definition of blind counter machines as introduced by Fernau and Stiebe \cite{blindcounter}.
+Blind counter automata on infinite words were first studied by Fernau and Stiebe \cite{blindcounter}.
+In this section we first recall the definition of blind counter automata as introduced by Fernau and Stiebe \cite{blindcounter}.
 The definition of these automata admits $\varepsilon$-transitions.
-It is easily observed that Büchi PA with $\varepsilon$-transitions are equivalent to blind counter machines.
-Therefore, we extend all Parikh automata models studied in this paper with $\epsilon$-transitions and consider the natural question whether they admit $\varepsilon$-elimination (over infinite words).
-We show that almost all models allow $\varepsilon$-elimination, the exception being safety and co-Büchi PA.
-For the latter two models we observe that $\varepsilon$-transitions allow to encode $\omega$-regular conditions, meaning that such transitions give the models enough power such that they can recognize all $\omega$-regular languages.
+It is easily observed that Büchi~PA with $\varepsilon$-transitions are equivalent to blind counter automata.
+Therefore, we extend all models studied in this paper with $\epsilon$-transitions and consider the natural question whether they admit $\varepsilon$-elimination.
+We show that almost all models allow $\varepsilon$-elimination, the exception being safety and co-Büchi~PA.
+As it turns out, co-Büchi~PA with $\varepsilon$-transitions are powerful enough to simulate Büchi~PA, and safety~PA with $\varepsilon$-transitions are powerful enough to simulate reset~PA.
+This is a stark contrast to their variants without $\varepsilon$-transitions, as they do not even recognize all $\omega$-regular languages.